 - Revenues: Revenue is all income generated by the sale of the business’s primary goods or services.
 Revenue may also be referred to as the “top line” because it is the first line on the income statement.

-- Gains: Gains are the earnings produced through aspects other than the sale of your main good or service.
+- Gains: Gains, also known as other income, are the earnings produced through aspects other than the sale of your main good or service.
 For example, selling off assets can be categorized under gains.

 - Expenses: Expenses include all operating expenses required to run your business.
 Operating expenses—also known as selling, general, and administrative expenses—include costs such as advertising expenses, insurance, and rent.
 Note that the costs associated with producing your goods or providing services are not included in the expenses section of the income statement.